 - Social media channels and sentiment

-During an SEO audit, you’ll consider all of these factors for each of the main pages of your website, as well as any page that you want to rank up in search of certain keywords.
+During an SEO audit, you’ll consider all of these factors for each of your website’s main pages and any page that you want to rank up in search of certain keywords.

-For example, if you want a page of content to rank locally for “plumbing repair Atlanta GA” then you’ll want to have an SEO page with this keyword in the title, images that support it, and content that’s expertly written on the topic with long-tail keywords and questions about the subject.
+For example, suppose you want a content page to rank locally for “plumbing repair Atlanta GA.”
+In that case, you’ll want an SEO page with this keyword in the title, images that support it, and content that’s expertly written on the topic with long-tail keywords and questions about the subject.

 Tools like SEMrush and Moz offer comprehensive auditing tools that will conduct an in-depth analysis, then deliver a report with suggestions for improvement.
 These reports are somewhat automated but can help you as you start looking deeper into your site.
 Another great option is to work with an SEO agency or consultant.